JarnaChao09/Koffect/design_notes/context.md

     - However, this does bring up a good issue to solve.
 The case of how do you refer to a context object to deal with resolution ambiguity.
-Koffect chose to move forward with the qualified `@` notation, however, the use of context bindings and treating contextual parameters, as what they are, parameters, is fairly straight forward to understand as it is now just call-site sugar (more in line with the original designs of Haskell implicits and to a less extent Scala contextual parameters).
+Koffect chose to move forward with the qualified `@` notation, however, the use of context bindings and treating contextual parameters, as what they are, parameters, is fairly straight forward to understand as it is now just call-site sugar (more in line with the original designs of Scala contextual parameter and to a less extent Haskell implicits).
 Forcing context declarations in Koffect to have bindings would introduce new boilerplate into a use case that is a core definition of Koffect contexts.
 The definition that they are subtractive.
 To now delete functions inside a context, an unused binding (i.e. `_` equivalent) must be annotated.
 However, resolving ambiguities become simple as it is a normal function call on the contextual binding.
 Ignoring the design inconsistency (digressed above), this allows for a very fast